cargoshipsh/cargoship/models/sentiment-en/README.md

-# language-detection
+# sentiment-api-en

-API for detecting language of an input text.
+API for detecting sentiment of an input tex in english language.
 Get more details on [cargoship.sh](https://cargoship.sh).

 ## How to setup